 From the outset the song is completely unapologetic and attention grabbing in its orchestration.
 Opening with an onslaught of frantic cymbals and a thrash of climatic, fuzz-laden chords, the soundscape created by the duo is nothing more than titanic.
 However, unlike ‘zero‘, ‘waves and waves and waves‘ is more pensive and reflective in its personality.
-After the initial freak out and turmoil hurled at our eardrums, a period of relief and contrast settles in as the track basks in the glow of Laurie Foster‘s sustained and ethereal sounding chords, creating a perfect bed for Saam Watkin’s understated lyrics about the, “adolescent feeling of ‘nothing can touch us’” ride out underneath the haze of cymbal work.
+After the initial freak out and turmoil hurled at our eardrums, a period of relief and contrast settles in, as the track basks in the glow of Laurie Foster‘s sustained and ethereal sounding chords, creating a perfect bed for Saam Watkin’s understated lyrics about the, “adolescent feeling of ‘nothing can touch us’” ride out underneath a haze of cymbal work.

 Fans of PAWS, Japandroids and No Age are still in good company listening to this three-minute slab of scintillating, emo drenched frenzy of melodic pop, but songs like this show that playlounge are rising above their influences, creating a sonic niche for themselves and going out of their way to prove to us that ‘pilot’ will be the soundtrack to our summers.